obniz/obniz/doc/uart.md

 ```

 ## isDataExists
-check data  which recieved and you don't get yet.
+check data  which received and you don't get yet.
 If it available, return true.

 if you are using onreceive callback, it always false because you get data from callback function.